DrK-Lo/lotterhoslabprotocols/molecular_etoh.md

 ## Use 100% (200 Proof, absolute ethanol, molecular grade) non-denatured Ethanol for Molecular Biology work
+* Something about the process of making ethanol makes it hard to get from 95% to 100%.
+Sometimes this contains additives to get it up to 100%, but they are not denaturing agents.
 * Some procedures that are sensitive to the presence of water require absolute ethanol.
 * A common method to produce ethanol with a higher concentration than 95% is to use additives that disrupt the azeotrope composition and allow further distillation.
 For this reason, absolute ethanol sometimes contains trace amounts of these additives (such as benzene). [source](https://bitesizebio.com/13518/which-type-of-ethanol-should-i-use/)